abdulmeLINK/keras-image-processing/README.md

 * random
 * os

-You can install with this code on your terminal:
+You can install packages by using the requirements text file:
 ```
-pip install TheNameOfPackage
+pip install -r requirements.txt
 ```

 ## Process Data
-Firstly you should run dataOrganize.py
-This process will organize your unprocessed images and will resize them.
+dataOrganize.py will check your data and extract the essential data from them.

-When you creating a folder you need to classify the folders.
+You need to create and classify your folders by considering your class names.

 Example :